 - Bureau of Indian Standards (BIS) for product safety and quality

-- Central Drugs Standard Control Organisation (CDSCO) for regulatory approvals.
+- Central Drugs Standard Control Organization (CDSCO) for regulatory approvals.

 - Good Manufacturing Practices (GMP) certification for credibility